 And since people usually had a ton of games on an SD card, they added an interface that would let you choose what game you wanted to play from the card.

 I purchased one of these pre-packaged boards called a Game Elf.
 It comes with 621 games on the SD card!

-It’s an all-in-one device, so all I need to do is add a wiring harness and build the cabinet.
+It’s an all-in-one device, so all I need to do is add a wiring harness and find a cabinet.
 Of course I’d also have to provide the joysticks, buttons, speakers, monitor, etc….
 I found quite a few of these items at Game Room Solutions.

 But that’s it.
 You buy this little box, it comes loaded with games, you wire it up, put it in a cabinet, and you’ve got a mini arcade.

 Part 2 of this post will chronicle my building of the arcade.